cdasilvasantos/minimentor-app/README.md

 2. AI generates personalized advice text
 3. DALL-E creates a matching background image
 4. Text-to-speech converts the advice to audio narration
+5. Your advice is saved to your profile (if logged in)
-5. Share your advice on social media platforms with customizable messages
+6. Share your advice on social media platforms with customizable messages

+## User Authentication

+The app includes a simple but functional authentication system:
+- Create an account with email, username, and password
+- Password visibility toggle for easier input
+- Profile editing capabilities
+- Secure session management
+- View your personalized advice history

+## Data Persistence

+All data is stored in the browser's localStorage:
+- User authentication (email/username/password)
+- User profiles and preferences
+- Advice history (text, images, audio)

+This approach allows the app to function without a backend database while still providing a personalized experience.

 ## Learn More